 Lindsay struggles with the idea of joining the local chapter of Necrotics Anonymous even as she battles the breathing men who want to celebrate free love.
 Each is sexy in his own swinging 70’s way.
 Alex is played by Lyle Waggoner and Wade by Christopher Stone, the former in his neckerchief and the latter in fringy leather vests.

 Then there are those montages – no dialogue, just a groovy score and plenty of action.
-My favorite is the gallery sequence where both men exercise their alphas by demonstrating who is the boss of Lindsay.
+My favorite is the gallery sequence where both do their darnedest to prove who is the boss of Lindsay.
 But nothing can top the shot of Lindsay gazing dreamily at a Hearse.

 Its tragical-hysterical ending might support the idea of this as a cautionary tale, reminding us not to suppress our true selves.
 If Lindsay had only allowed herself to enjoy her forbidden passions, none of this would ever have happened!